 NOTICE(s): For the short-term certificate in Civil Engineering, the student must complete all of the credit hours listed above-all of which must be approved by the advisor.
 Required courses may vary to provide options and to meet student needs.
-Courses will be
+Courses will be selected from those listed above.
+Admission Requirement: High school diploma or GED

-CLINICAL LABORATORY TECHNOLOGY A.A.S.
+COMPUTER SCIENCE TECHNOLOGY - NETWORK ADMINISTRATION A.A.S.